-- On June 5, 2023, the Company announced that it closed on a second and final tranche of a non-brokered private placement (the "2023 Private Placement").
-The Company issued a total of 10,564,000 equity units at \$0.25 per unit for total gross proceeds from the 2023 Private Placement of \$2.6 million.
+- On October 26, 2023, the Company announced that it was undertaking a non-brokered private placement of up to 15 million units of the Company at an offering price of C\$0.10 per unit for gross proceeds to the Company of up to C\$1,500,000 (the "October 2023 Private Placement").
+Each unit shall consist of one common share of the Company and one full common share purchase warrant exercisable for one common share at a price of C\$0.25 at any time on or before the date which is 24 months after the closing date of the initial tranche of the October 2023 Private Placement (the "Closing Date").
+The warrants are subject to accelerated expiry to the date that is 30 days following the date of a news release issued by the Company announcing the accelerated expiry date in the event that the closing price of the common shares of the Company is greater than C\$0.50 for 10 consecutive trading days on the TSX Venture Exchange any time after the first 12 months from the Closing Date.
+The proposed use of proceeds from the Offering is to fund general working capital. - On September 15, 2023, the Company announced the approval of the grant of incentive stock options, subject to customary stock exchange approvals, for the purchase of 3,350,000 common shares, of which 2,485,000 were granted to directors and officers of the Company.
+The options are exercisable at \$0.30 and expire five years from the date of grant. - On June 5, 2023, the Company announced that it closed on a second and final tranche of a non-brokered private placement (the "April 2023 Private Placement").
+The Company issued a total of 10,564,000 equity units at \$0.25 per unit for total gross proceeds from the April 2023 Private Placement of \$2.6 million.
 Each unit consisted of one common share and one common share purchase warrant (exercisable for one common share at \$0.35 for a two-year period from April 21, 2023).
+In connection with the offering, the Company paid certain securities dealers total cash finder's fees of \$69,210 and issued 276,840 non-transferable finder's warrants, with the finder's warrants having the same terms as the unit warrants.

+Management's Discussion and Analysis of Financial Condition and Results of Operations For the three and nine months ended September 30, 2023 (In Canadian dollars, unless otherwise noted)

-In connection with the offering, the Company paid certain securities dealers total cash finder's fees of \$69,210 and issued 276,840 non-transferable finder's warrants, with the finder's warrants having the same terms as the unit warrants. - On January 30, 2023, the Company announced that Michael Henrichsen had retired as Chief Geologist of Tier One Silver to focus his efforts as Chief Geological Officer of Torq Resources Inc. and that Christian Rios, SVP of Exploration, will be leading exploration operations at the Company going forward.
+On January 30, 2023, the Company announced that Michael Henrichsen had retired as Chief Geologist of Tier One Silver to focus his efforts as Chief Geological Officer of Torq Resources Inc. and that Christian Rios, SVP of Exploration, would be leading exploration operations at the Company going forward.